jasny/php-code-quality/STANDARD.md

 Tests SHOULD use document blocks for annotations where available.
 Test cases SHOULD use annotations rather than code if possible.

+### 5.5.
+Continuous integration

+The default branch (typically `master`) SHOULD be protected.
+You SHOULD never push directly to the default branch.

+Pull requests SHOULD be tested by running the unit tests on an continuous integration platform (like Travis CI or Scrutinizer) prior to being merged with the default branch.

+Pull requests SHOULD be tested on code quality (using e.g. Scrutinizer) prior to being merged with the default branch.

 ## 6. icense